FIELD BOTANY COURSE

 - Botanical Keying – Use of dichotomous keys to identify plants with certainty.

-- Poisonous Plants: For safety, we will learn to identify plants that are poisonous or of unknown edibility that may be mistaken for edible or medicinal plants.
+- Poisonous Plants: For safety, we will learn to identify plants that are poisonous and/or that may be mistaken for edible or medicinal plants.

 Ecology and Sustainable Wildcrafting Practices